-1.1 Schools and their staff form part of the wider safeguarding system for children.
-'School and college staff are particularly important as they are in a position to identify concerns early, provide help for children and prevent concerns from escalating'.
-'Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all professionals should make sure their approach is childcentred.
 This means that they should consider, at all times, what is in the best interests of the child'.